TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 restore my look :: sensing
 ```

-Blocks to display Simple3D canvas as skin on the current canvas.
+Blocks to display Simple3D canvas as skin on the current sprite.
 Works similarly to the Skins extension.

 ---
 ```scratch